 So, what happened to Stephen’s children?

-Eustace IV, Count of Boulogne, was the eldest son of Stephen and Matilda, to survive into adulthood.
-Eustace was an unpleasant character, by all accounts.
+The eldest surviving son of Stephen and Matilda was Eustace IV, Count of Boulogne.
+Eustace was an unpleasant character, by most accounts.
 The Anglo-Saxon Chronicle called him ‘an evil man’ who ‘robbed the lands and laid heavy taxes upon them’.
+Henry of Huntingdon’s appraisal of Eustace was almost as damning:

 Eustace was married in Paris, in 1140, to Constance, the only daughter of Louis VI of France and his 2nd wife, Adelaide of Savoy.
-Constance ‘was a good woman but enjoyed little happiness with him’; following their marriage, she was kept as a virtual prisoner at Canterbury Castle.
+She was the sister of King Louis VII, the first husband of Eleanor of Aquitaine.
+Constance ‘was a good woman but enjoyed little happiness with him’.
+According to the Anglo-Saxon Chronicle:

 Although Eustace had been recognised, as Stephen’s heir, by the secular baronage, I can’t help thinking that it was a real stroke of luck for England when Eustace died of a seizure or ‘in a fit of madness’ in August 1153.
-Rumours of poisoning are not surprising; Eustace’s death paved the way for an ‘understanding’, over the succession, between Stephen and Henry of Anjou.
+He had recently laid waste to the lands of the abbey of Bury St Edmunds and so some said the revered saint had exacted his revenge.
+Another theory was that he choked to death and, of course, rumours of poisoning are not surprising; Eustace’s death paved the way for an ‘understanding’, over the succession, between Stephen and Henry of Anjou.

 Shortly after his brother’s death, and with the help of the clergy, William made an agreement with Henry of Anjou, whereby he waived his own rights to the crown in return for assurances explicitly recognising his rights to his lands, as Count of Boulogne and Earl of Surrey.
 Although, it is not known whether he did this willingly, or was persuaded by others, the agreement was an essential tool for the peaceful accession of Henry.

-William was implicated in a plot against Henry in early 1154 – or he at least knew about it – and there may have been a tit-for-tat attempt as William’s leg was broken in an ‘accident’ at about the same time.
-However, when his father died, he made no attempt to oppose Henry’s accession and even accepted a knighthood from the new king.
+In spite of this agreement, William was implicated in a plot against Henry in early 1154 – or he at least knew about it – in which some Flemish mercenaries planned, but failed, to ambush Henry on the road near Canterbury.
+There may have been a tit-for-tat retaliation as William’s leg was broken in an ‘accident’ at about the same time.

-William died, without issue, in 1159, during the Siege of Toulouse and was buried in the Hospital of Montmorillon in Poitou, France.
+William died in France, without issue, in 1159, after falling ill at the Siege of Toulouse and was buried in the Hospital of Montmorillon in Poitou, France.
+He was in his early 20s and left his young wife, Isabel, about the same age, a widow.

-He was succeeded in the County of Boulogne by his sister, Mary, the 3rd surviving child of Stephen and Matilda.
-Mary was born around 1136 and placed in a convent at an early age, first at the Priory of Lillechurch, Kent, and then at Romsey Abbey, where she was elected Abbess sometime before 1155.
+William was succeeded in the County of Boulogne by his sister, Mary, the 3rd surviving child of Stephen and Matilda.
+Mary was born around 1136 and placed in a convent at an early age.
+Although it has long been believed that Mary was placed in a convent in England, it now seems likely that she was placed at St Sulpice in Rouen before moving to England in the early 1150s.2 She moved first to the Priory of Lillechurch, Kent, and then to Romsey Abbey, where she was elected Abbess sometime before 1155.

 Five years later – shortly after William’s death – Mary was abducted by Matthew of Alsace, 2nd son of the Count of Flanders, and forced to marry him.
-There was outrage among the clergy – the incident was even discussed by the Pope – but the marriage was allowed to stand.
+There was outrage among the clergy – the incident was even discussed by the Pope – but the marriage was allowed to stand, at least until Mary produced and heir to the county of Boulogne.
 Mary and Matthew had 2 children – Ida and Mathilde – and it was after the birth of Mathilde that the couple were divorced, in 1170.

-Matthew would continue to rule Boulogne and be succeeded by Ida on his death in 1173.
-Mary returned to the convent life, becoming a Benedictine nun at St Austrebert, Montreuil.
+Matthew would continue to rule Boulogne and be succeeded by Ida, his eldest daughter by Mary, on his death in 1173.
+Mary was allolwed to return to the convent life, becoming a Benedictine nun at St Austrebert, Montreuil.
 She died there in July 1182, aged about 46.

 The abduction and forced marriage of Mary may well have been a political move.
 Although there does not appear to be any proof that Henry II sanctioned it, he certainly benefited from Mary being safely married to a loyal vassal.
 She was, after all a great heiress and – through her father – a rival claimant to the throne of England.

-Further reading: Donald Matthew, King Stephen; Robert Bartlett, England Under the Norman and Angevin Kings; David Williamson, Brewer’s British Royalty; the History Today Companion to British History; Dan Jones, the Plantagenets; englishmonarchs.co.uk; The Oxford Companion to British History; Mike Ashley, The Mammoth Book of British kings & Queens; Alison Weir, Britain’s Royal Families, the Complete Genealogy.
+Donald Matthew, King Stephen; Robert Bartlett, England Under the Norman and Angevin Kings; David Williamson, Brewer’s British Royalty; the History Today Companion to British History; Dan Jones, the Plantagenets; englishmonarchs.co.uk; The Oxford Companion to British History; Mike Ashley, The Mammoth Book of British kings & Queens; Alison Weir, Britain’s Royal Families, the Complete Genealogy; Farrer, William and Charles Travis Clay, editors, Early Yorkshire Charters, Volume 8: The Honour of Warenne; Gesta Stephani; Henry of Huntingdon, The History of the English People 1000-1154; J. Sharpe (trans.), The History of the Kings of England and of his Own Times by William Malmesbury; Catherine Hanley, Matilda: Empress, Queen, Warrior; Orderici Vitalis, Historiae ecclesiasticae libri tredecem, translated by Auguste Le Prévost; Chronicles of the Reigns of Stephen, Henry II and Richard I; Edmund King, King Stephen; Donald Matthew, King Stephen; Teresa Cole, the Anarchy: The Darkest Days of Medieval England; Matthew Lewis, Stephen and Matilda’s Civil War: Cousins of Anarchy.

 Pictures courtesy of Wikipedia